Keyboard shortcuts

 idUUIDUnique identifier

-nameStringHuman-readable name
+nameStringHuman-readable canonical name

 agent_typeEnumWorker or Supervisor